 Eligibility for surgical resection is not only based on geometrical information (total liver volume) or topological information (vascular networks), but also on the physiological and biological state of patients (due to chemotherapy or pathology such as fibrosis).
 The resulting minimal safety standardized FLR is therefore a dynamic patient-specific value.
 The current evaluation of this value remains approximate and is very generic, reducing surgical eligibility.
-PASSPORT proposes to solve this complex limitation by developing the first patientspecific virtual liver, which will be composed of several integrated models providing all required information: anatomy, mechanics, appearance, and microbiology.
-By integrating these models in a unified virtual liver, PASSPORT allows the development of regeneration simulation and patientpreoperative surgical specific planning simulation.
+PASSPORT proposes to solve this complex limitation by developing the first patient-specific virtual liver, which will be composed of several integrated models providing all required information: anatomy, mechanics, appearance, and microbiology.
+By integrating these models in a unified virtual liver, PASSPORT allows the development of regeneration simulation and patient-specific preoperative surgical planning and simulation.
 This contributes to realize safe, controlled and predictable liver surgeries and thus, potentially increases the rate of operative solutions which will heal and save patients with serious liver diseases.